irashed/C-88-Hajar-v1/README.md

 ## Accomplishments that we're proud of
-Connected IBM Waston with MongoDB to get all information from people who use Hajar Make our project ready to use soon you can try it on [Hajar.live] We are so happy to help people from all around the world
+Connected IBM Waston with MongoDB to get all information from people who use Hajar Make our project ready to use soon you can try it on [http://www.hajar.live] We are so happy to help people from all around the world